-Superintendent Aleesia Johnson will present the plan Tuesday evening.
+Superintendent Aleesia Johnson has acknowledged that the plan includes tough trade-offs.

 Find your next education job.